 Potential for applications in fashion, footwear, accessories, and upholstery

-Contact MII at to purchase a full report on Biophilica.
+Contact MII at for more information on Biophilica.